 When should I sample for lead?

 Our training and technical guidance will walk you through the details of lead sampling.
 We will ask you to take samples first thing in the morning following a normal day of operation.
 You will need to ensure the sample represents water that has been stagnant between 8-18 hours.
 This means all water in the house, not just the faucets where you are sampling.
 As a result, we recommend sampling on a day between Tuesday-Saturday within the hours of 5:30-7:30 a.m., before anyone has used water in your home, and avoid sampling after vacations.
-It is a good practice to let the people living in your home know when you are planning to sample and to leave signs at water faucets asking that they not use them in the morning until you have collected samples.
+It is a good practice to let the people living in your home know when you plan to sample and to leave signs at water faucets, asking that they not use them in the morning until you have collected samples.
 Do not flush the toilet first thing in the morning until AFTER you have collected samples.
-If someone accidentally uses the water, sample on another day.
+If someone accidentally uses the water, sample it on another day.

 What are the deadlines?